 Government of NL, Department of Health and Community Services

 Government of NL, Department of Justice and Public Safety

 Government of NL, Department of Natural Resources

-Government of NL, Department of Tourism, Culture and Recreation (now Tourism, Culture, Industry and Innovation)
+Government of NL, Department of Tourism, Culture and Recreation (now Tourism, Culture, Arts and Recreation)